MadManofEurope/KataGo/README.md

 - Model: point to the same `.bin.gz` network in your `models/` directory

 Once the container is running, KaTrain can attach to the host port and stream KataGo analysis.

+The container entrypoint starts the KataGo analysis engine with `katago analysis -config <file> -model <file>`.
+The default Compose file binds `./config/analysis.cfg` into the container and points `KATAGO_CONFIG` at `/config/analysis.cfg`, so any changes to `config/analysis.cfg` are picked up on restart.
+KataGo's repository includes an example configuration at `cpp/configs/analysis_example.cfg` that can serve as a template.

 ## References